Assistant Professor of Pediatrics (Hematology/Oncology)

 Associate Professor of Pediatrics (Neurology); Director, Pediatric MS ProgramDr.
 Makhani completed her child neurology training and a formal multiple sclerosis fellowship at the Hospital for Sick Children and the University of Toronto.
 She also completed a Masters' Degree in Public Health at the Harvard School of Public Health.
 Dr. Makhani's clinical and research interests are in pediatric multiple sclerosis and other childhood brain inflammatory diseases.
 She is funded by NIH and the Charles H Hood Foundation to carry out studies to determine risk factors for clinical multiple sclerosis in asymptomatic children with brain MRI findings suggestive of multiple sclerosis.

 Associate Professor of Pediatrics (Infectious Disease)Dr. Thomas Murray is an Associate Professor at the Yale University School of Medicine in the Department of Pediatrics, Section of Infectious Disease, and the Associate Medical Director for Infection Prevention at Yale New Haven Children's Hospital.
 He is also the Medical Director of the Winchester Pediatric Tuberculosis Clinic.
 After receiving his MD and PhD from the University of Connecticut, he completed pediatric residency at Yale New Haven Hospital.
 He remained at Yale, completing fellowships in both pediatric infectious diseases and medical microbiology and returned to the faculty of the Yale Medical School in 2018.
-He currently has funding from the Cystic Fibrosis Foundation and is interested in novel methods of surface disinfection.
+He studies infection prevention and disinfection in the healthcare and home environment as well as host pathogen interactions during pulmonary infections with an emphasis on children with Cystic Fibrosis

 Assistant Professor of Pediatrics; Assistant Professor, Pediatric Endocrinology & Diabetes